Poems & Lyrics

 THE HANDS OF RODIN

-Rodin shaped and cast them
+Rodin shaped and cast hands

 small enough to fit into his pockets.

-Then like babies who hide
+Then, like babies who hide

 little things in their mouths